n4Mercu/NokuNetwork/README.md

  #### Suggest Some Stuff!

 !
 Create an Issue if you have problems with the site and a staff member will address your concerns.

-!
-Property of Noku Network.
-You have permission to modify, however we require that you leave it open-source AND to credit us since many components of Noku Network are open-source.``